Phi. The Golden Ratio of nature and beauty.

 The Golden Ratio can outline what the proportions of the face should be, including the length of facial structures e.g nose length / chin length in relation to other areas.
 This does not mean that all faces should look the same, however.
 Many of the world’s top models, from different countries, all exhibit Phi ratios, despite significant differences in their appearances.

-At Victorian Cosmetic Institute, we use Golden Ratio callipers to help assess the proportions of the face.
+At Victorian Cosmetic Institute, we use Golden Ratio calipers to help assess the proportions of the face.

-These callipers can help to guide in the enhancement and rejuvenation of your face.
+These calipers can help to guide in the enhancement and rejuvenation of your face.
 For example, when dermal fillers are used in the face, measuring phi proportions can help to ensure that the placement and volume of the fillers is appropriate, accurate, and not overdone.

 For a complimentary Phi assessment, please call 1300 863 824.
 One of our cosmetic consultants will be able to provide you with free advice on how to create the most attractive, proportioned, and youthful version of yourself, using the Phi ratio.